|MP 7.01.78||Autografts and Allografts in the Treatment of Focal Articular Cartilage Lesions|

 Evidence is sufficient to consider osteochondral allografting medically necessary as a technique to repair large (eg, 10 cm2) full-thickness chondral defects of the knee caused by acute or repetitive trauma.
 Use of allografts for large defects of the talus has been reported in small case series.
 Evidence is insufficient to evaluate the effect of osteochondral allografting of the talus, or other joints, on health outcomes.
 Therefore, osteochondral allografts for joints other than the knee are considered investigational.

 For osteochondral autografting, only 3 relatively small randomized controlled trials from the same investigators in Europe have demonstrated improved clinical outcomes with osteochondral autografting of the knee when compared with microfracture.
-Data regarding the long-term viability of the transplanted osteochondral hyaline cartilage is also limited.
-However, controlled studies demonstrate similar benefit to other cartilage resurfacing procedures in appropriately selected patients, and a number of uncontrolled studies indicate that osteochondral autografts can improve symptoms in some patients with lesions of the femoral condyle who have failed prior surgical treatment.
+However, controlled studies demonstrate similar benefit to other cartilage resurfacing procedures in appropriately selected patients, and a number of uncontrolled studies indicate that osteochondral autografts can improve symptoms in some patients with focal lesions of articular cartilage of the knee who have failed prior surgical treatment.
 These patients have limited options.
-Therefore, based on the clinical input received and additional literature reviewed, it is concluded that osteochondral autografts may be considered an option for symptomatic full-thickness chondral lesions of the femoral condyle or trochlea caused by acute or repetitive trauma, in patients who have had an inadequate response to a prior arthroscopic or other surgical repair procedure.
+Therefore, based on the clinical input received and additional literature reviewed, it is concluded that osteochondral autografts may be considered an option for symptomatic full-thickness chondral lesions of the femoral condyle, trochlea, or patella caused by acute or repetitive trauma, in patients who have had an inadequate response to a prior arthroscopic or other surgical repair procedure.
 Recent evidence indicates that osteochondral grafting combined with meniscal allograft results in outcomes similar to either procedure performed alone; therefore combined procedures may be considered medically necessary.